ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 3000

-%-dfChromatic Aberrations are non-euclidian animals that seek and feed on sensory experience, using their spacial magic and unique umwelts to be predatory parasites.
+%-fdChromatic Aberrations are non-euclidian animals that seek and feed on sensory experience, using their spacial magic and unique umwelts to be predatory parasites.

 %-se\[-\] **Abilities**